jiyorude/mealStation/README.md

 **build**

 Folder containing the production-ready and optimized build of mealStation.
 Created by create-react-app by default after initiating `npm run build`

-**docs**

-To contrary belief, this is _not_ a wiki/documentation section.
-This folder contains a copy of the production build for GitHub pages in order to provide a proper live demo.
-GitHub can only create a live-demo from files created in the root of the project or in a dedicated `docs` folder.
-In order to keep the project repositor itself clean and accessible at all times, the decision was made to place the live demo in the docs folder.

 **node_modules**